jonolane/lanes-games/README.md

 # Lanes Games 🎮

-A fun Laravel + Tailwind app built for long car rides with my wife.
+A fun game app built for my wife and I to pass the time on long card rides.

 ## Stack